muzny/csci3010-cuboulder/techincalinterviews_tips.md

 tips:

 1. Communication
     1. talk through your code as you are doing it (practice this!)
-    2.talk through your code as you are writing it on a white board or a computer (ask where you will be coding for the technical portion!)
+    2. talk through your code as you are writing it on a white board or a computer (ask where you will be coding for the technical portion!)
-    3.use a language that you are comfortable with (don't use a language you are uncomfortable with just to try to impress a reviewer)
+    3. use a language that you are comfortable with (don't use a language you are uncomfortable with just to try to impress a reviewer)
 2. Solving the problem
     1. start with the simple solution that you can think of
     2. if you discard an approach, make sure to explain why